FREE CONSULTATION

 20.1 Multimodal Search Integration

-Google’s MUM and Gemini models process text, image, and video simultaneously.
-A query like “show me hiking boots like these but waterproof”, combining an uploaded image with text modifiers, is already possible and will become standard.
+Google’s MUM and Gemini models already process text, image, and video together.
+A query like “show me hiking boots like these but waterproof”, combining an uploaded image with a text modifier, already works today, and it’s only going to become more standard.

 20.2 Visual Shopping Graph Expansion

-Google’s Shopping Graph already contains billions of product listings with visual data.
-This graph will expand to include non-product visual entities, landmarks, artworks, architectural styles, natural features.
-Optimizing for this means ensuring your visual content is entity-rich and schema-annotated.
+Google’s Shopping Graph already holds billions of product listings tied to visual data, and it’s expanding beyond products into landmarks, artworks, architectural styles, and natural features.
+Optimizing for this future means making sure your visual content is entity-rich and properly schema-annotated now.

 20.3 Content Authenticity (C2PA)

-The C2PA standard (Coalition for Content Provenance and Authenticity) is being adopted by major platforms to verify image authenticity.
-Embedding provenance metadata, showing an image’s creation history and any edits, will become a trust signal.
-Early adoption positions your content ahead of competitors.
+The C2PA standard (Coalition for Content Provenance and Authenticity) is gaining traction across major platforms as a way to verify where an image actually came from.
+Embedding provenance metadata, showing an image’s full creation history and any edits, is shaping up to be a real trust signal, and getting ahead of it now puts you a step ahead of competitors who haven’t bothered yet.

 20.4 AR-Powered Visual Search

-Augmented reality search, pointing your camera at a room and searching for furniture that matches, or at a landscape and identifying plants, is advancing rapidly.
-The optimization principle remains the same: clean, well-lit, entity-rich images with strong schema markup.
+Augmented reality search, pointing your phone at a room to find matching furniture, or at a landscape to identify plants, is moving fast.
+The underlying optimization principle doesn’t change though: clean, well-lit, entity-rich images backed by strong schema.

 21. Image Format Comparison for SEO